arthurysong/atribecalledarty.github.io/_posts/2020-02-29-validating_user_input_react_redux_with_rails_api.markdown

 I wanted the front end to send a post request to the api to create a new user.
 If the created user was not valid, I wanted the API to return errors, which would then be displayed by the front end.
 If user was valid, then send the new saved user, which would be added to redux state.

-This is how I decided to validate using the backend models.

 SETUP:

 I have a User model in Rails API with some validations.